wagtail/wagtail/docs/advanced_topics/api/v2/configuration.rst

             ...
         ]

-This adds two fields to the API for the same underlying database field (other fields omitted for brevity):
+This adds two fields to the API (other fields omitted for brevity):

 .. code-block:: json